AidanRBell/Bezier-Curve-Tool/README.md

 # Bezier Curve Tool

 ## Description
 This was created for my Intro Computer Graphics course using C++ and GLFW.
 The program allows the user to create continuous bezier curves.
 Due to it being for a school assignment, it is not the most refined. but works well to just show off the mathematics.

-A video of the application being demonstrated can be found under "Bezier Curve Tool Demonstration.mp4".
-The source code is included, just being the one file "bezierCurve.cpp", but do note there are many libraries needed to run it, and needs to be ran on a UNIX-based operating system or an emulator like Ubuntu.
+## Demonstration Video

+Please view "Demonstration_Video.mp4" to view a demonstration of the program.
+I recommend this as it is much easier than setting up the software to run the actual program.

 ## Running the program
-If you are looking to run it, there is a fair bit needed to run it, including OpenGL, GLEW, and a linux platform (or something like ubuntu to simulate it).
+If you are looking to run it, there is a fair bit that needs to be installed in order to run it; including OpenGL, GLFW, and a Linux platform (or something like Ubuntu to simulate it).
+You can type in:
 You can type in:
 	g++ bezierCurve.cpp -o bez -lOpenGL -lglfw
 	./bez 800 800